-Phang-nga’s mainland is absolutely a fascinating destination to discover with major sights of magnificent caves, waterfalls, temples, and the archaeological site of Ban Thung Tuek.
+Phang-nga’s mainland is absolutely a fascinating destination to discover with major sights of magnificent caves, waterfalls, temples and archaeological site of Ban Thung Tuek.

 James Bond Island

 James Bond Island, locally known as Ko Tapu is part of Ao Phang Nga National Park.
 Since 1974, it has become popular and was called James Bond Island after it was featured in one of the James Bond movies called The Man with the Golden Gun.

 Ko Panyi (Koh Panyee) is a fishing village built on stilts by Indonesian fishermen.
 The population here consists of around 1,600 people, descended from 2 Muslim families from Java.
 Fishermen lived through their daily routines by going out to catch fish in the sea and crabs from the nearby mangrove island.

 Koh Phanak is one of the favorite islands for kayaking and canoeing.
 You can admire the beautiful sights of limestone, cliffs, numerous caves and gorgeous lagoons.

 Monkey Cave Temple

 Monkey Cave Temple, locally known as Wat Suwan Kuha Temple, is located not far from Raman Waterfall National Forest.
 There is a dominant figure of a large reclining Buddha, a few small Buddha images, and a big Chedi which contains the bones of the Na Takuathung family who governed this area about 160 years ago.

 Visitors can feed the monkeys and of course, there are also people selling fruits outside the entrance of the cave.